keithalewis/math/ross.md

 _Hint_: Use equation $(2)$ with $C_t = (0, 0)$.

+Note there is no need to introduce a so-called "real world" measure that requires a Nobel Prize winning argument to show it can be thrown away.

 ## Trading

-A _trading strategy_ is a finite number of increasing stopping times
+A _trading strategy_ is a finite number of increasing stopping times[^2]
 $\tau_0 < \cdots < \tau_n$ and trades $\Gamma_j$ indexed by instruments
 that depend only on information available at time $\tau_j$.
 Trades accumulate to _positions_